 Chapter 1.
-Getting started as a member 9 Explains what it means to be in a Medicare health plan and how to use this booklet.
-Tells about materials we will send you, your plan premium, the Part D late enrollment penalty, your plan membership card, and keeping your membership record up to date.
+Getting started as a member9 Explains what it means to be in a Medicare health plan and how to use this booklet.
+Tells about materials we will send you, your plan premium, your plan membership card, and keeping your membership record up to date.
 Chapter 2.
-Important phone numbers and resources 26 Tells you how to get in touch with our plan (Wellcare Giveback (HMO)) and with other organizations including Medicare, the State Health Insurance Assistance Program (SHIP), the Quality Improvement Organization, Social Security, Medicaid (the state health insurance program for people with low incomes), programs that help people pay for their prescription drugs, and the Railroad Retirement Board.
+Important phone numbers and resources Tells you how to get in touch with our plan (Wellcare Dual Access (HMO D-SNP)) and with other organizations including Medicare, the State Health Insurance Assistance Program (SHIP), the Quality Improvement Organization, Social Security, Medicaid (the state health insurance program for people with low incomes), programs that help people pay for their prescription drugs, and the Railroad Retirement Board.
 Chapter 3.
-Using the plan's coverage for your medical services 43 Explains important things you need to know about getting your medical care as a member of our plan.
+Using the plan's coverage for your medical and other covered services .
+40 Explains important things you need to know about getting your medical care as a member of our plan.
 Topics include using the providers in the plan's network and how to get care when you have an emergency.
 Chapter 4.
-Medical Benefits Chart (what is covered and what you pay) 59 Gives the details about which types of medical care are covered and not covered for you as a member of our plan.
-Explains how much you will pay as your share of the cost for your covered medical care.
+Medical Benefits Chart (what is covered)56 Gives the details about which types of medical care are covered and not covered for you as a member of our plan.
 Chapter 5.
-Using the plan's coverage for your Part D prescription drugs 111 Explains rules you need to follow when you get your Part D drugs.
+Using the plan's coverage for your Part D prescription drugs Explains rules you need to follow when you get your Part D drugs.
 Tells how to use the plan's List of Covered Drugs (Formulary) to find out which drugs are covered.
 Tells which kinds of drugs are not covered.
 Explains several kinds of restrictions that apply to coverage for certain drugs.
 Explains where to get your prescriptions filled.
 Tells about the plan's programs for drug safety and managing medications.
 Chapter 6.
-What you pay for your Part D prescription drugs 134 Tells about the four stages of drug coverage (Deductible Stage, Initial Coverage Stage, Coverage Gap Stage, Catastrophic Coverage Stage) and how these stages affect what you pay for your drugs.
+What you pay for your Part D prescription drugs Tells about the four stages of drug coverage (Deductible Stage, Initial Coverage Stage, Coverage Gap Stage, Catastrophic Coverage Stage) and how these stages affect what you pay for your drugs.
 Explains the 6 cost-sharing tiers for your Part D drugs and tells what you must pay for a drug in each cost-sharing tier.
 Chapter 7.
-Asking us to pay our share of a bill you have received for covered medical services or drugs 154 Explains when and how to send a bill to us when you want to ask us to pay you back for our share of the cost for your covered services or drugs.
+Asking us to pay our share of a bill you have received for covered medical services or drugs 157 Explains when and how to send a bill to us when you want to ask us to pay you back for our share of the cost for your covered services or drugs.
 Chapter 8.
-Your rights and responsibilities Explains the rights and responsibilities you have as a member of our plan.
+Your rights and responsibilities165 Explains the rights and responsibilities you have as a member of our plan.
 Tells what you can do if you think your rights are not being respected.